What is net price for college?

-Colleges publish their total cost of attendance (called the “sticker price”) to help prospective students make a budget.
-However, the amount you actually wind up paying could be less if you’re eligible for grants and scholarships.
-That’s known as the net price.
+Colleges publish their total cost of attendance to help prospective students make a budget.
+However, the amount you actually wind up paying for a year could be less if you’re eligible for grants and scholarships.
+This reduced out-of-pocket expense is known as the net price.

-When making your college decision, you should focus on the net price rather than the sticker price.
+When making your college decision, you should focus on the net price rather than the published cost of attendance.
 Here’s what you should know about the net price of college, including how to calculate yours.

 How to calculate net price